 INTRODUCTION

 Agriculture in India was the primary and largest economic sector.
-It contributes 18 per cent of income to the GDP and also provides employment to more than 50 per cent of the country’s population (Madhusudhan, 2015).
+It contributes 18% of income to the GDP and employs more than 50% of the country’s population (Madhusudhan, 2015).
 In Tamil Nadu, the total number of establishments was 8.05 million, in which 2.76 million were engaged in agricultural activities (34.3%).
-One of the best potential alternatives to find employment for rural population was entrepreneurship in rural industries.
-More than two-third of the population depend on agriculture for employment.
-During independence, agriculture contributed more than half of the national income along with more than 70 per cent of the people were dependent on agriculture (Pandey, 2013).
+One of the best potential alternatives to find employment for the rural population was entrepreneurship in rural industries.
+More than two-thirds of the population depends on agriculture for employment.
+During independence, agriculture contributed more than half of the national income, along with more than 70% of the people were dependent on agriculture (Pandey, 2013).

 Women were considered as the better half of the society as they constituted half of the country’s total population.
-But, they were not treated as better half.
+But, they were not treated as the better half.
 Social customs and practices imprisoned them for years.
 In both inside and outside of the four walls of the house, women were not provided with equal rights and opportunities.
 After independence, women were forced or in need to turned out to be an entrepreneur for their livelihood.
-In India, there were 26.61 Lakh female owned enterprises out of 361.76 Lakh enterprises which provide employment to 120 Lakh female employees out of 805 Lakh employees (Annual Report, 2014-15).
-In addition to this, in India, 13.5 per cent of enterprises were female run establishments.
-Among these, Tamil Nadu possessed the greatest number of women owned enterprises (1.08 Million) followed by Kerala (0.91 Million) and Andhra Pradesh (0.56 Million) (Sixth Economic Census, 2016).
-Kadharlal and Premevathy (2008) defined women entrepreneurs as ‘a women or group of women who initiate, organize and run business enterprises.
+There were 26.61 Lakh female-owned enterprises out of 361.76 Lakh enterprises in India, which employ 120 Lakh female employees out of 805 Lakh employees (Annual Report, 2014-15).
+In addition to this, in India, 13.5% of enterprises were female-run establishments.
+Among these, Tamil Nadu possessed the most significant number of women-owned enterprises (1.08 Million), followed by Kerala (0.91 Million) and Andhra Pradesh (0.56 Million) (Sixth Economic Census, 2016).
+Kadharlal and Premevathy (2008) defined women entrepreneurs as ‘a women or group of women who initiate, organize, and run business enterprises.
 In a developing nation like India, there exists a need for women entrepreneurs to exploit the uncharted dimension of business undertakings.
-Shah (2012) commented that, for the acceleration of economic growth of our nation, there exists a need for increased supply of women entrepreneurs.
-Supporting to this, the role of women entrepreneurs have become significant, for the economic development of our nation (Garg & Agarwal, 2017)
+Shah (2012) commented that, for the acceleration of our nation's economic growth, there is a need for an increased supply of women entrepreneurs.
+Supporting this, the role of women entrepreneurs have become significant for the economic development of our nation (Garg & Agarwal, 2017)

-Women entrepreneurs were primarily motivated by their internal characteristics like desire of independence and recognition, to run an enterprise and to overcome the challenges ( aman.et.al., (2008), Ismail et.al., (2012) and Ramadani et.al., (2013)).
-The studies of Beltran and Ursa (2006) and Luehrsen (2010) identified that the desire to be their own boss was one of the reasons for women to start-up their own enterprise.
-The main motivators of women entrepreneurs were financial success (N. M. Carter et al., 2003); self-realization (Badulescu, 2010); desire for self-determination, career challenge and self-fulfillment (Buttner & Moore, 1997), (Mansor, 2005).
-For women entrepreneurs, the strongest motivators to initiate their own business venture were self-achievement and independence mean while the weakest motivators were job satisfaction, economic necessity and security Beltran and Ursa (2006).
-Studies by Wang et al. (2004), E. Mcclelland et al. (2005), reported that there were push and pull factors which encouraged women to be an entrepreneur.
-The push factors were the hardships and the pull factors were the opportunities.
+Women entrepreneurs were primarily motivated by their internal characteristics like desire of independence and recognition, to run an enterprise, and to overcome the challenges (Raman.et.al., 2008; Ismail et.al., 2012;Ramadani et.al., 2013).
+The studies of Beltran and Ursa (2006) and Luehrsen (2010) identified that the desire to be their own boss was one reason for women to start-up their own enterprise.
+The primary motivators of women entrepreneurs were financial success (N. M. Carter et al., 2003); self-realization (Badulescu, 2010); desire for self-determination, career challenge, and self-fulfillment (Buttner & Moore, 1997), (Mansor, 2005).
+For women entrepreneurs, the strongest motivators to initiate their own business venture were self-achievement, and independence mean while the weakest motivators were job satisfaction, economic necessity and security Beltran and Ursa (2006).
+Studies by Wang et al. (2004), E. Mcclelland et al. (2005), reported that push and pull factors encouraged women to be entrepreneurs.
+The push factors were the hardships, and the pull factors were the opportunities.